 - 1 pkg (about .7lbs) thinly sliced pork (“Komagire” cut from Japanese grocery store)

 - 4 Tbsp. (¼ cup) corn starch for dredging

 - 1 green onion, finely chopped

-- In a medium bowl, mix cooking sake and 1 Tbsp. corn starch.
+- In a medium bowl, mix sake and 1 Tbsp. corn starch.
 Then add the meat and rub well with hands.

 - In a small bowl, combine ingredients for Sauce and mix well.

 - Spread 4 Tbsp. corn starch on a plate.
 Make one-bite size meatballs.
 Coat all sides with corn starch.